apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 L2Loss(nn_output,groundtruth_label)
 ```

-Now, do the same thing using the mxnet API
+Now, you can do the same thing using the mxnet API

 ```python
 from mxnet.gluon import nn, loss as gloss